grkooij/Cosmological-Particle-Mesh-Simulation/README.md

 Set variables in pmesh.py and run with `python pmesh.py`.

-Example .gif result for a thin projection of the density for a simulation including 256^3 particles on a 512^3 grid:
+Example PNG for a 15 Mpc/h projection of the density for a simulation including 512^3 particles on a 1024^3 grid:

 ![256gif](https://github.com/grkooij/Cosmological-Particle-Mesh-Simulation/blob/master/cosmological_simulation.png)